cms-tau-pog/TauFW/PicoProducer/README.md

 Make sure that `nfilesperjob` in the configuration is small enough.
 Furthermore, file connections to GRID can often be slow.
-One immediate solution is to pass the "prefetch" option, `-p`, which first copies the input file to the local working directory, and removes it at the end of the job:
+One immediate solution to this is to pass the "prefetch" option, `-p`, which first copies the input file to the local working directory, and removes it at the end of the job:
 ```